kkkkk2017/ArduinoData/README.md

 		DTran dtran = DTran();

-  	2. Put the software serial to begin with: begin(mySerial);
+  	2. Put the software serial to begin with: dtran.begin(mySerial);
+		This function passing the serial to the library so it can start the operations.

-  	3. Set the baud rate for the serial with: setBaudrate(4800);
+  	3. Set the baud rate for the serial with: dtran.setBaudrate(4800);
+		  The baudrate can only set with 4800.

   	4. Set up the controller with: setUp();
+		This functino is doing the initial set up and checking the SIM card and network status.
 To send SMS,

-	change the phone_number and message in the library and call sendMessage() function sendMessage();
+	1. change the phone_number and message in the library and call sendMessage() function dtran.sendMessage();
+	2. Or you can call the sendMessage(String phone_number, String message) with the phone number and the message.

 To send HTTP request,
+	1. The parameters are putted in a String array in a format "valuename=value"; String[] parameters;

-	call decodePrameter() function to decode your paramaters with passing the parameters then call sendHTTP() function with your url and reqeust page, for example, sendHTTP("myarduinosite.tk", "/upload.php");
+	2. call decodePrameter() function to decode your paramaters with passing the parameters then call sendHTTP() function with your url and reqeust page, for example, sendHTTP("myarduinosite.tk", "/upload.php");